LAMisanoob/LAMs-Tutorials/README.md

 LAM'S TUTORIALS
 ===============
-#### Tutorials/cheatsheets to refresh my memory while learning about Linux/GNU, and programming.
+#### Tutorials/cheatsheets in the order it is best to learn them, to refresh my memory while learning about Linux/GNU, and programming.
-#### Subjects in an order it best to learn them, importance explained, linked to full tutorial.

 VIRTUAL BOX:
 ----------------------------------------------------------------------